mintindeed/mint-ab-theme-testing-for-wordpress/readme.txt

 = Technical notes =
 * *Works with caching.*  Proxy caches and server caches are no problem.
 If caching is enabled, the users will be redirected via javascript.
 * *As simple and lightweight as possible.*  This plugin was written and designed for performance-sensitive sites that get millions of pageviews per month.

+Pay attention to the following link types in your theme.
+Due to a bug in endpoints,
+* Read More link
+* Post pagination (/2012/01/16/post-slug/page/2/)
+* Next/Previous posts link
+* Next/Previous comments page link
+* Comments link
+* Reply to comment link / comment permalink

+Endpoints don't currently work with taxonomies.
+This has bee fixed in core as of WordPress 3.4.
+See http://core.trac.wordpress.org/ticket/19275

 == Installation ==